Open main menu

 rated 3.5 of 5 stars

-photo: Saucony Excursion TR13 running footwear
+photo: Saucony Excursion TR13 trail running shoe

-A fairly good offroad shoe.
+A fairly good off-road shoe.
 Great traction.
 Neutral.

 Pros